-It is possible, however, to give your favourite items a second and maybe even third life.
-Here are 7 helpful and nifty tricks to bring those now-dull pieces back to life so that you can show them off time and time again.
+Here are 14 helpful and nifty tricks to bring those now-dull pieces back to life so that you can show them off time and time again.

-1. Wash in cold water
+1. Wash in Cold Water

 Washing your clothes in warm water does have its benefits.
 It can help stop your clothes smelling mildewy and can help soiled clothing but should only be done when this odour occurs or if the item is heavily soiled.

-Any other time, it’s fine to wash your clothes in cold water.
+Any other time, it’s fine to wash your clothes in cold (30°C) water.
 It’s good for the environment, great for your electricity bill and even better for the longevity of your garments.
 The clothes will be just as clean and the threads will last longer.

-2. Wash clothes inside-out
+2. Wash Clothes Inside-Out

 I know I’m probably sounding a lot like your mother here (if she’s anything like mine, she’ll have banged on about this at some point) but it’s important to wash your clothes inside out.

 - Any other intricate detailing

-3. Brighten with vinegar not bleach
+3. Brighten with Vinegar (Not Bleach)

-When it comes to whites, there are a lot of people who will swear by bleach to keep said items bright and full of life.
+When it comes to whites, there are a lot of people who will swear by bleach to keep white items bright and full of life.